“Are you willing to kill flesh and blood soldiers?”

 “It’s been a while,” I replied.

-I thought about trying to track the events, to cover the story of my last few years, but there seemed to be no easy way to even begin.
+I thought about trying to track the events, to cover the story of my last few years, but there seemed to be no easy way to begin.
 How could I?
 I was confident his life was the same, so I just smiled.
 “I suspect it’s too much to tell you now.”

 Taylor laughed.
 “True words.
 Once we get to the island chain we can have a drink and catch up on life.
-I don’t get to meet many of the folks from Theramore these days.”
+I don’t get to meet many of the folks from Vers these days.”

 “Good good.
 Now, you get to your post, wherever that might be.
 I need to get these guards ramped up and the ship prepped for departure.
 I look forward to seeing you around, Sepher.”